Introduction

 Optional Steps:

-- LUKS Encryption (Recommended but not mandatory)
+- LUKS Encryption (Recommended but optional)

-- Audio setup (PipeWire, as needed)
+- Audio Setup (PipeWire, as needed)

-- Desktop environment selection
+- Desktop Environment Selection

 Official Simplification